 His path is iconic as he reached heights others could only dream of and created masterpieces in his career.

 Throughout his time, Springsteen was brilliant at his work and produced many hits that today remain rock classics.
-Although it is challenging to select the top picks of his career as he has delivered so many quality hits, here are a few of them that stand out in our mind.
+Although it is challenging to select the top picks of his career as he has delivered so many quality hits, here are a few of them that stand out in our mind from the 1980s.

 Born in the U.S.A. is a Vietnam protest song highly misinterpreted as a patriotic song for the U.S.A.
 Since 1984, a closer time to the Vietnam war, the mistreatment of Vietnam citizens after their return was taking place.
 The song was a plea for help, but it went on to be one of Bruce Springsteen’s most iconic songs.